ProShares Ultra Financials (NYSEARCA:UYG) Shares Gap Up to $47.32

-Shares of ProShares Ultra Financials (NYSEARCA:UYG – Get Rating) gapped up before the market opened on Monday .
+ProShares Ultra Financials (NYSEARCA:UYG – Get Rating)’s share price gapped up prior to trading on Monday .
 The stock had previously closed at $47.32, but opened at $49.52.
-ProShares Ultra Financials shares last traded at $50.22, with a volume of 1,178 shares.
+ProShares Ultra Financials shares last traded at $50.22, with a volume of 1,178 shares traded.

 ProShares Ultra Financials (the Fund) seeks daily investment results that correspond to twice the daily performance of the Dow Jones U.S. Financials Index.
 The Dow Jones U.S. Financials Index measures the performance of the financial services industry of the United States equity market.
 Component companies include regional banks; United States domiciled international banks; full line, life, and property and casualty insurance companies; companies that invest, directly or indirectly in real estate; diversified financial companies, such as credit card issuers, check cashing companies, mortgage lenders and investment advisers; securities brokers and dealers including investment banks, merchant banks and online brokers; and publicly traded stock exchanges.